sampath9dasari/twitter-march2016-analysis/README.md

 * Please go through **readme_local.md** for the instructions to run the Jupyter Notebook specific to local machine which contains a couple of analytics based on the outputs of previous spark pre-processing.

-We had to run it in two separate notebooks for because of the limitations we are facing with Microsoft Azure HDInsights.
+We had to run it in two separate notebooks because of few limitations we are facing with Microsoft Azure HDInsights.